Mastercard/xmlsignverify-core-csharp/README.md

 ### Verifying the Request <a name="verifying-request"></a>

-`XmlSignUtil.verify(Document document, PublicKey publicKey)` verifies the signed payload where:
+`XmlSignUtil.Verify(XmlDocument signedXml, AsymmetricAlgorithm publicKey)` verifies the signed payload where:
-* `document` - the signed payload
+* `signedXml` - the signed payload
 * `publicKey` - the public key

 Refer to [detailed message verification flow](docs/MessageVerificationFlow.md).